hry98kki/hry98kki.github.io/index.md

     - Pattern Mining

 ## News
+- **[Mar.
+2025]** One paper is accepted to Journal of Software (CCF-A), which is one of three major journals in the field of computer science in China.
 - **[Jan.
 2025]** Both the two accepted papers are selected as **oral presentation** (Top 4.6%) in AAAI 2025.
 - **[Dec.
 2024]** One paper about molecular representation learning is accepted to AAAI 2025 (CORE A*, CCF-A).
 - **[Dec.
 2024]** One paper about graph fraud detection is accepted to AAAI 2025 (CORE A*, CCF-A).